venkatachalamlab/ZephIR/README.md

 ZephIR is a multiple object tracking algorithm based on image registration and built on PyTorch.
 Check out our [preprint](https://www.biorxiv.org/content/10.1101/2022.07.18.500485v1) and [tutorial video](https://youtu.be/4O9aIftvoqM)!

-### Latest Updates in v1.0.3
+### Latest Updates in v1.0.4

-* better support for single-keypoint tracking
+* bug fixes for deprecated dependencies
-* major updates to keypoint detection algorithm (ZephOD), including a new CLI command: `auto_annotate` for automatically annotating a frame with detected keypoints without linking (i.e. identity-blind)
 * see [release notes](https://github.com/venkatachalamlab/ZephIR/releases) for full list of changes

 ## About